Boots & Bourbon with Rotary Club of Warren County

 Community Events

-United Way Rubbermaid Product Sale to be held October 29th
+United Way Meet and Greet to be held November 16th

-The United Way Rubbermaid Product Sale is scheduled for Saturday, October 29th from 9am-12 noon.
-The sale will be held at Belk at Apple Blossom Mall in Winchester (1850 Apple Blossom Dr. Winchester, VA 22601)!
-The sale benefits United Way of Northern Shenandoah Valley.
+The United Way of Northern Shenandoah Valley will be hosting a Meet and Greet for nonprofit organizations and faith communities serving Warren County in the areas of health, education, and financial stability.
+The meeting will be held on November 16th, 2022, at 2:00 pm, at Samuels Public Library.

-The sale is made possible by a special partnership between United Way NSV, Rubbermaid Commercial Products and The Salvation Army.
-Product sales help the United Way and its partner agencies generate addition funds to meet local needs.
-The products available are returned goods, discontinued products and slightly damaged items.
+The United Way will present information on the merger of United Way Front Royal/Warren County with United Way Northern Shenandoah Valley, the implementation of the Valley Assistance Network in Warren County and an overview on preparing to apply for Community Impact Grants.

 Community Events